Reading Time: 4 minutes

 Now here’s my obligatory warning: Do not create a Skill for the sake of creating a Skill.
-Your Skill should add value for the user and promote goodwill with your brand.
+Your Skill should add value to the user and promote goodwill with your brand.
 I said it before in my Brand Persona post and I’ll say it again: consumers know when a brand is being disingenuous.
 There are enough junk Skills in the marketplace already.
-Have purpose.
+Have a purpose.

 Predictions for the Skills Market

-We’re marketers, so we capitalism ruins everything.
+We’re marketers, so capitalism ruins everything.
 As more brands create Skills and enter the space, the Skills placements are bound for monetization.
 Based on what we know about the industry, here’s what we think is coming:

 - Paying for Skill placement on the Skill SERP on Amazon.com.

 - Paying for your Skill to be a default resource on Alexa.
 Meaning Alexa can use your Skill to supply the answers/solution to queries without requiring the user to invoke your Skill by name.

 Don’t wait too long to start considering an Alexa Skill of your own at the risk of missing out on the abundant opportunities they bring to the table.
 Stay ahead of the curve.

 Not sure what kind of Alexa Skill could benefit your business?
 Contact our team!
 We’re happy to brainstorm some Skills with you that would best benefit your brand.